sgolovine/www-2020/posts/keeping-your-react-site-updated.md

 Both of these bots do largely the same thing and it doesn't really matter which one you get, and for personal projects both are free.

+And while these bots are great for ongoing maintenance, I would not recommend using them out of the gate if you have a ton of outdated dependencies.
+The reason is they will create a PR for every outdated dependency, and if you have CI that needs to run before a PR is merged, this may turn out to be more of a hassle for what it's worth.
+My suggestion is to use option 1 or option 2 to update all your dependencies then utilize dependency bots for all subsequent updates.